aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/update-text-layer-psd-files/_index.md

 In this snippet, we’re checking if each layer is an instance of `TextLayer`.
 If it is, we cast it to `TextLayer`.
 Imagine this as searching through a box of assorted chocolates to find the ones with your favorite filling!

-### Step 4: Update the Text Layer and Change PSD Font Size
+### Step 4: Replace PSD text, change PSD font size, and change PSD text color
-After identifying a text layer, it’s time to update it with new content **and** change its font size.
-This part is incredibly straightforward.
+After identifying a text layer, it’s time to update it with new content **and** adjust its visual style.
+The `updateText` method lets you replace the text, set a new font size, and apply a different color—all in one call.

 ```java
 textLayer.updateText("test update", new Point(0, 0), 15.0f, Color.getPurple());
 ```

-In this line, we update the text to `"test update"`, place it at coordinates `(0, 0)` in the layer, set its font size to **15 points**, and color it purple.
+In this line, we **replace PSD text** with `"test update"`, place it at coordinates `(0, 0)` in the layer, set its **change PSD font size** to **15 points**, and **change PSD text color** to purple.
 It’s just like giving your text a fresh makeover without the drama of actually opening Photoshop!

 ### Step 5: Save the Updated PSD File
 After making this exciting update to the text layer, we need to save our changes to a new PSD file.